 Asus ROG Ally vs Steam Deck: Price

 The Asus ROG Ally costs more than the Steam Deck but not by an exorbitant amount.
-The handheld launches on June 13 and you can pre-order now from Best Buy for $699.
+Asus' handheld is available now for $699 at Best Buy.
 This configuration packs a 7-inch 120Hz 1080p LCD display, an AMD Ryzen Z1 Extreme APU, 16GB of RAM and 512GB of SSD storage.
 A $599 configuration with an AMD Ryzen Z1 chip is also listed on Best Buy and is expected sometime in Q3 2023.

 The Steam Deck has three models, though the only difference between them is their respective storage sizes and displays.
 Storage options include 64GB for $399, 256GB for $529 and 512GB for $649.
 The latter model also has an anti-glare etched-glass display.
 All configurations come with a black carrying case that has a Steam Deck logo on top.
 The $649 unit’s carrying case has gray lining on the inside and also comes with a cleaning cloth.